 Ironically she has to be the Duke’s messenger to Lady Olivia even when she herself is in love with Orsino.
 However, the sincerity and sense of moral responsibility make her carry out the task but at the same time the manner of executing the Duke’s command leads to completely adverse consequences—Olivia falls in love with Viola disguised as Cesario.
 It is at this point of realization that Viola appears to be shaken with misgivings but her inherent wisdom makes her leave things in the hands of Time.

 Viola: Practical or Romantic?

-Viola is, afterall, not Hamlet who felt that he was the chosen one to set the world right.
+Viola is, after all, not Hamlet who felt that he was the chosen one to set the world right.
 Viola is practical enough to recognize the authority of Time over the consequences of human actions.
 She might wear a visible disguise, but she is clearer in conscience and true to her own self than others who wear the mask over their very souls.
-Both Orsino, in his assumptions of love, and Olivia, in her mistaken perceptions serve to be inferior contrasts to Viola.
-As for instance, Olivia makes a great show of mourning for her dead brother by “deciding” to turn away from vital human actions whereas Viola reacts in a far more sensible manner under the same (or rather worse) circumstance.
-Even, towards the end of the play, when she meets Sebastian, she actually confirms the reality by interrogations before she exults in being re-united with her brother.
+Both Orsino, in his assumptions of love, and Olivia, in her mistaken perceptions, serve to be inferior contrasts to Viola.
+For instance, Olivia makes a great show of mourning for her dead brother by “deciding” to turn away from vital human actions whereas Viola reacts in a far more sensible manner under the same (or rather worse) circumstance.
+Even, towards the end of the play, when she meets Sebastian, she actually confirms the reality by interrogations before she exults in being reunited with her brother.

 © 2017 Monami